hacl-star/hacl-star/README.md

 # Licenses

-All F* code is released under Apache 2.0
+All source F* code is released under Apache 2.0
-All C  code is released under MIT
+All generated C code is released under MIT

 # Installation